ishant-04/MetisAI/README.md

 1. clone/save the files in your system

-2. Installing the extension
+2. Installing the extension <br>
-   2.1 Open Google Chrome and go to `chrome://extensions` page by typing this link directly into the address bar (chrome://extensions).
+   2.1 Open Google Chrome and go to `chrome://extensions` page by typing this link directly into the address bar. <br>
-   2.2 Click on "Load Unpacked" (top-right-corner) and load the ExtensionFrontend folder from cloned repository.
+   2.2 Click on "Load Unpacked" (top-right-corner) and load the ExtensionFrontend folder from cloned repository. <br>
-   2.3 You will see a popup asking for permission, click "Allow".
+   2.3 You will see a popup asking for permission, click "Allow".<br>

-3. Setting up the backend
+3. Setting up the backend <br>
-   3.1 open MetisBackend folder
+   3.1 open MetisBackend folder <br>
-   3.2 insert your chatgpt API key into the .env file.
+   3.2 insert your chatgpt API key into the .env file. <br>
-   3.3 open the terminal inside MetisBackend folder 3.4 TERMINAL: npm install
+   3.3 open the terminal inside MetisBackend folder <br>
+   3.4 TERMINAL: npm install <br>
-   3.5 TERMINAL: node index.js
+   3.5 TERMINAL: node index.js <br>

 ## HOW TO TEST